fieldtrip/website/reference/ft_datatype_sens.md

     sens.tra        = MxN matrix to combine coils into channels sens.balance    = structure containing info about the balancing, See FT_APPLY_MONTAGE and optionally
-    sens.chanposold = Mx3 matrix with original channel positions (in case sens.chanpos has been updated to contain NaNs, e.g. after ft_componentanalysis)
-    sens.chanoriold = Mx3 matrix with original channel orientations
+    sens.chanposold = Mx3 matrix with original channel positions (in case sens.chanpos has been updated to contain NaNs, e.g. after FT_COMPONENTANALYSIS) sens.chanoriold = Mx3 matrix with original channel orientations
     sens.labelold   = Mx1 cell-array with original channel labels